 Executive Assistant to the President

-Yasmin Kadir prides herself on being an all-American girl.
+Yasmin Kadir prides herself on being a citizen of the world.
 Having been born to progressive Bangladeshi immigrants in upstate New York, she spent her childhood travelling around the world and across the states before ultimately finding home on the Central Coast of California.
-She recently graduated from Cal Poly-San Luis Obispo where she obtained a Bachelor’s in Business Management and HR, as well as an overdue embracement of all cultural and social aspects of her identity.
+She recently graduated from Cal Poly, San Luis Obispo where she obtained a Bachelor’s in Business Management and Human Resources, as well as an overdue embracement of all cultural and social aspects of her identity.

 Yasmin vividly remembers experiencing the compelling urge to be a part of the people and their social movements while watching Civil Rights documentaries in her 11th grade US History class.
-Since then, she has dedicated her time and thought into being an intersectional advocate for the marginalized, and is thrilled to translate that into her career with MPV along with her future JD/MBA goals.
-She acknowledges her supporting environment for ensuring she never felt inferior to those around her and endeavors to live by Audre Lorde’s words “I am not free until any woman is unfree, even when her shackles are very different from my own”.
+Since then, she has dedicated her time and thought into being an intersectional advocate for the marginalized, and is thrilled to translate that into her career with MPV along with her future JD and MBA goals.
+She fully appreciates her supporting environment for ensuring she never felt inferior to anyone around her and endeavors to live by Audre Lorde’s words “I am not free while any woman is unfree, even when her shackles are very different from my own”.